TheJelmega/prog-lang/design/README.md

 <method-call-expr> := <expr> '.' <name> '(' ( <func-args> )? ')'
 ```

-A method call constists of an expression (the 'receiver') followed dot, and identifier, and a set of function arguments.
+A method call constists of an expression (the 'receiver') followed by a dot, an identifier, and a set of function arguments.
 Methods calls are resolved to associated methods on specific interfaces, either statically dispatching to a method if the exact self-type of the left hand-size is known,
-or dynamically dispatching if the left-hand-side expression is an indidirect interface object.
+or dynamically dispatching if the left-hand-side expression is an indirect interface object.

 When looking up a method call, the receiver may be automatically dereferenced or borrowed in order to call a method.
 This requires a more complex lookup process than for other functions, since there may be a number of possible methods to call.
 The following procedure is used: